letsencrypt/acme-spec/draft-barnes-acme.md

 : A list of challenges to be fulfilled by the client in order to prove possession of the identifier.
 The syntax for challenges is described in Section {{identifier-validation-challenges}}.

 combinations (optional, array of arrays):
 : A collection of sets of challenges, each of which would be sufficient to prove possession of the identifier.
 Clients SHOULD complete a set of challenges that that covers at least one set in this array.
-Challenges are represented by their associated zero-based index in the challenges array.
+Challenges are represented by their associated zero-based index in the challenges array, in increasing order.

 For example, if the server wants to have the client demonstrate both that the client controls the domain name in question, and that this client is the same client that previously requested authorization for the domain name, it might issue the following request.
 The client is expected to provide "simpleHttps" and "recoveryToken" responses ("[0,2]"), or else "dns" and "recoveryToken" responses ("[1,2]"), or all three.